What is it like to climb Mount Kilimanjaro?

 Mark Hooyer took the Umbwe route, often considered the most difficult route due to its fast ascent.
 Umbwe’s challenging nature means fewer people use the route, which appeals to some hikers.
 Because Hooyer had spent the previous months climbing other mountains in Africa, including the Rwenzori range in Uganda and Mount Elgon on the border of Uganda and Kenya, he felt prepared for rapid changes in altitude.

 Hooyer’s group approached Kili’s southern glaciers, then accessed the Kibo Crater through the Great Western Breech.
 This is a steep slope formed millennia ago by the collapse of an ancient peak.
-They walked across the floor of the crater, then climbed to Gilman’s Point—18,885 feet above sea level, and the altitude at which climbers earn their climbing certificate.
-However, like most people who make it that far, Hooyer wanted to continue to the highest point.
+They walked across the floor of the crater, then climbed to Gilman’s Point—18,885 feet above sea level, where climbers earn their climbing certificate.
+But like most people who make it that far, Hooyer wanted to continue to the highest point.
 He followed the final summit ridge to Uhuru Peak, 19,341 feet above sea level.

 “As a large volcano, the region around Kilimanjaro is not punctuated by other mountains, so the views over the African plains are spectacular,” Hooyer says of his time at the top of Kilimanjaro.
 “Hiking up the summit ridge of Kibo, I’ll never forget the point where I looked back, eastward, over the great plains and towards the Indian Ocean.
 It was a clear day, and the curvature of the earth was clearly visible.
 It was truly the roof of Africa.”